 The 10 Best Cat Foods for Bengals

-1. Smalls Freeze-Dried Raw Cat Food – Best Overall
+1. Smalls Fresh Bird Cat Food – Best Overall

 Although they are all obligate carnivores, every cat is different.
 Some cats are naturally more energetic than others.
 Some need help with poor gut health, and others might need food that helps to improve skin and coat condition.
-While some foods claim to meet these requirements, Smalls Freeze Dried Raw is tailor-made to meet the exact needs of your cat.
+While some foods claim to meet these requirements, Smalls Fresh Bird Cat Food is tailor-made to meet the exact needs of your cat.

-The Bengal is large, sleek, and muscular, and the Bengal is known to have strong cravings for meat.
+The Bengal is large, sleek, and muscular, and they are also known to have strong cravings for meat.
 It is a natural hunter.
 With a Smalls subscription, you complete a questionnaire about your cat, including information on whether it is an indoor or outdoor cat, whether it has any known sensitivities or allergies, and whether it has any existing health conditions, and you receive food that is tailored to your feline’s specific needs.

-The food’s primary ingredients differ according to the flavor and your cat’s specific needs, but the bird recipe features finely ground chicken with bone, chicken heart, chicken liver, chicken gizzard, and chicken egg as its main ingredients, making it one of the best cat foods for Bengals.
+The food’s primary ingredients differ according to the flavor and your cat’s specific needs, but the bird recipe features skin-on chicken thigh, chicken heart, chicken liver, green beans, peas, and kale as its main ingredients, making it one of the best overall cat foods for Bengals.

-As is usual with fresh food, especially those recipes with high-quality ingredients, Smalls is more expensive than most foods and it does need to be stored carefully until fed, however.
+As is usual with fresh food, especially those recipes with high-quality ingredients, Smalls is more expensive than most foods and it does need to be stored carefully until fed.

-2. Purina ONE Tender Selects Blend Real Salmon Dry Cat Food — Best Value
+2. Purina ONE Tender Selects Blend Real Salmon — Best Value

 |First-listed Ingredients:||Salmon, rice flour, corn gluten meal|